tremby/imgur.sh/README.md

   Note that the `import` command above is from Imagemagick, and will await a selection being made on screen.

+- Directly from an existing file using the context menu in Plasma 5

+        Right click on the image > Actions > Upload to imgur

 The new URLs will be displayed
 (and the delete page URLs will be displayed on stderr).